ramonpm4/Perfil-Personal/README.md

 ## **Currently Looking For**

-I am seeking a position in Data Science where I can apply my skills in data analysis and predictive modeling to tackle complex problems.
+I am looking for a Data Science position where I can apply my skills in data analysis and predictive modeling to tackle complex problems.
 My goal is to continue learning and growing in the field of machine learning, leveraging my current knowledge while acquiring new skills in this area.

 ## **What I Offer:**
 - Strong skills in Python, data analysis, and machine learning.